SMEC Holdings

 SMEC Holdings Limited (formerly Snowy Mountains Engineering Corporation) is an Australian based-firm that provides consulting services on major infrastructure projects around the world.
 SMEC undertakes feasibility studies, design, tender and contract management, construction supervision and project management.
 The company provides engineering services for transport, hydropower and energy, water and environment and resources projects.
 Its head office is located in Melbourne, Victoria.

-On 1 August 2016, the Singapore-based Surbana Jurong announced it had acquired SMEC for US$298 million (S$400 million).
+Founded by the Government of Australia, since 2016 it has been a subsidiary of Surbana Jurong.

 Background

 Between 1949 and 1974 the Snowy Mountains Authority (SMA) undertook a massive hydro-electric and irrigation project, the Snowy Mountains Scheme, in the Snowy Mountains of New South Wales.
 The work included sixteen dams, seven power stations, 150 km of tunnels, 80 km of aqueducts, 2000 km and much other construction.
 It was completed on time and within budget.
 The work showcased Australian engineering, and in the 1960s the SMA was given projects in Thailand, Sabah, Papua New Guinea and Cambodia.